 When my kids come and tell me they’re bored, I hate it too.
 On top of being the cleaner, the accountant, the teacher, the gardener and many other titles that I carry, I also have the wonderful title of Entertainer.

 But when I get rid of the fear of having to entertain them, it can actually be quite fun.

 To avoid this stress, try to think about activities you can do ahead of time.
 Getting up on Saturday morning and asking, “So, what are we doing today?” will definitely start you off on the wrong track.

-This week, I will share with you some of my ideas for keeping your kids active and happy, ideas that will also contribute to family bonding and even teach your kids some great lessons about life.
+So, I’m going to share with you some of my ideas for keeping your kids active and happy.
+These ideas will also contribute to family bonding and even teach your kids some great lessons about life.

-Just keep this list handy and use it when you are stuck.
-Remember, kids are fun: you do not really need to spend a lot of money to make them happy.
+Just keep this list handy and use it when your kids are bored.
+Remember: kids are fun.
+You don’t really need to spend a lot of money to make them happy.
 They need your presence more than your presents.

 - Kids love books and most libraries in the world are free.
 Go to the library with your kids on a regular basis.
 Libraries make for 2 good hours of fun and excitement.